NVIDIA/ncore/README.md

 The repository is using `bazel` as the core build-system (see `.bazelversion` for the required version).

-The correct `bazel` version can either be installed locally, or incorporated automatically with the [bazelisk](https://github.com/bazelbuild/bazelisk) wrapper
+The correct `bazel` version can be invoked most easily using the official `bazelisk` wrapper (see installation instructions at [bazelisk](https://github.com/bazelbuild/bazelisk#installation)).

-with

-`go install github.com/bazelbuild/bazelisk@latest`

-(make sure to also add `$(go env GOPATH)/bin` to your local `PATH` environment variable).

 # Execution